 Her latest comic project is "From Earth to Babylon: The Story of Gerald Bull and the Supergun".
 This is a historical based work on the life of Canadian Gerald Bull - considered to be one of the most brilliant artillery scientists of the 20th century.
 His work on artillery led him across the globe, from Canada to the Pentagon, Barbados, South Africa and Iraq - where he ultimately developed the "Supergun" for Saddam Hussein.
 He was assassinated in Brussels in 1990 by two shots to the head and three in the back, and was never able to finish his dream project.
 Diana has been awarded a Canada Council Grant to assist in the production of this work in progress.

-Currently living in London, Ont, she works as a freelance web consultant.
+Currently living in London, Ont, she works as a web producer.
 She graduated from Concordia University in 1994 with a BFA in Film Animation.

 - London Free Press: Meet Diana Tamblyn, April 2011